multiscalesim/mlmultisim.github.io/content/tour/index.md

       interval: 2000
   - block: markdown
     content:
-      title: 'ML-assisted simulations for material discovery'
+      title: ML-assisted simulations for material discovery
       subtitle: ''
-      text: 'To overcome the limits imposed by existing resource heavy, CO2 intensive processes, we need to identify novel materials that are more efficient.
+      text: To overcome the limits imposed by existing resource heavy, CO2 intensive processes, we need to identify novel materials that are more efficient.
 Our research group focuses on developing methods that go beyond the status quo of exploring static properties and perform screening of the material space based on thermodynamics and kinetics.
-This will enable the prediction of dynamic properties for large material spaces leading to better identification of materials for target applications.'
+This will enable the prediction of dynamic properties for large material spaces leading to better identification of materials for target applications.
     design:
       columns: '1'
-      background:
-        image: ''
-          filename:
-          filters:
-            brightness: 1
-          parallax: false
-          position: center
-          size: cover
-          text_color_light: true
-      spacing:
-        padding: ['20px', '0', '20px', '0']
-      css_class: fullscreen
 ---